AdobeDocs/commerce-php/src/pages/tutorials/custom-product-creation-form/configuration.md

 ---
 title: Customize the Form Configuration | Commerce PHP Extensions
-description: Follow this tutorial to customize the Adobe Commerce and Magento Open Source product creation form.
+description: Follow this tutorial to customize the Adobe Commerce and Magento Open Source product creation form configuration.
 ---

 # Customize the form configuration